Converting kW to kVA when selecting a generator.

 Away from the diesel generator industry, the term Kilo-volt-amperes or kVA is not very well known.

 Kilowatt or kW is the more common term and is how electrical items in your home and business are rated, it is also the units usually quantified on your electricity bill so it is much more relatable but what is kVA?

 We tend to refer to kW as actual power, it is the amount of power that is converted into an output.

 We can call the kVA a measure of apparent power: it describes the total amount of power being used by a system.

 If a system is 100% efficient system kW would equal kVA exactly.
 In reality, electrical systems do not work at 100% efficiency and all of the system’s apparent power is not being used for useful work output.

-Remember the fundamentals that one kVA is equal to 1,000 volt amps.
-Whereas a volt is for measurement of electrical pressure an amp is a way of measuring electrical current.
+Remember the fundamentals that one kVA is equal to 1,000 volt-amps.
+Whereas a volt is for the measurement of electrical pressure an amp is a way of measuring electrical current.
 A term called apparent power is equal to the product of the volts and amps.